 As we’ve mentioned, working as an in-house lawyer and working for a law firm are two distinctly different career paths for lawyers, each with its own advantages and challenges.

-Let’s take a look at the key differences between the two paths:
+Let’s take a look at the critical differences between the two paths:

 It’s essential to consider your interests, strengths, long-term goals, and preferred work environment when making this decision.
 Additionally, gaining experience in both settings can also be beneficial for a well-rounded legal career.

-The scope of an in-house paralegal revolves around legal matters related to their company’s operations, contracts, compliance, and other specific legal needs of the organization.
+The scope of an in-house paralegal revolves around legal matters related to the company’s operations, contracts, compliance, and other specific legal needs of the organization.